All India Institute of Medical Sciences, Deoghar

-All India Institute of Medical Sciences, Deoghar (AIIMS Deoghar) is a public medical school and hospital located in Deoghar, Jharkhand, India.
-It is also one of the All India Institutes of Medical Sciences (AIIMSs) that started operation in 2019.
+All India Institute of Medical Sciences, Deoghar (AIIMS Deoghar) is a prestigious medical university and hospital located in Deoghar, Jharkhand, India.
+It is also one of the All India Institutes of Medical Sciences (AIIMS) that started operation in 2019.
 The Institute operates autonomously under the Ministry of Health and Family Welfare of Government of India under the Pradhan Mantri Swasthya Suraksha Yojna (PMSSY) and also among the Institutes of National Importance in India.

 History

 AIIMS Deoghar was set up as part of the Pradhan Mantri Swasthya Suraksha Yojana (PMSSY) initiative, announced by the Government of India in 2003 and officially launched in March 2006, for the purpose of "correcting regional imbalances in the availability of affordable/reliable tertiary healthcare services", through setting up AIIMS Delhi-like institutions and upgrading government medical colleges.

 A proposal for setting an AIIMS in Jharkhand was first made by the local government in June 2016.
 In August, in response to a request by the union government to come up with several alternatives for the location, the local government announced that the preferred location is in Deoghar, although Ranchi was also considered.
 On 1 February 2017, in the budget presentation for 2017–2018, Minister of Finance Arun Jaitley officially announced the intent to establish an AIIMS in Jharkhand, as well as one in Gujarat.
 These were later denoted "Phase-VI" of PMSSY.
 A detailed project report was prepared in July and the site in Deoghar was finalised in December.
 In April 2018 the local government handed over the 236.92 acre of land required for establishing the AIIMS, and finally, in May 2018, the union cabinet approved the AIIMS, with a provision of ₹1103 crore.
 The foundation stone was laid by Prime Minister Narendra Modi later that month.
 The ₹9.02 billion contract for building the institute was awarded to NBCC in October.

 The institute became operational with the first batch of 50 MBBS students, which started in September 2019, one of the six AIIMSs to become operational in 2019.
 Saurabh Varshney was appointed director in March 2020 and N.K.
-Arora appointed president in May of that year.
+Arora was appointed president in May of that year.
 A second batch of 62 MBBS students enrolled in 2020.
 Outpatient department (OPD) services were launched in August 2021.
+On 12 June 2022, the In-Patient Department (IPD) along with Academic and Administrative Block was inaugurated by Shri Narendra Modi.
+The entire campus is expected to be completely functional by the end of December 2023.

+In November 2022, Institute has been permitted to run postgraduate courses with 7 number of seats allocated for the INI-CET January 2023 session.

 Campus

-Construction of the permanent campus started from December 2019 and as of June 2022 PMSSY reported it is "85.5% complete".
-The campus is expected to be finished in August 2022.
-Temporarily, the institute occupies the campus of the Panchayat Training Institute (PTI) in Deoghar, where hostels and classes are arranged.